Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 Which neighborhoods have the lowest house prices in Tanzania as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Tanzania include Mbagala, Temeke, Ukonga, Chanika, and Pugu in Dar es Salaam, as well as residential areas in secondary cities like Mwanza and Mbeya.
+As of early 2026, the neighborhoods with the lowest house prices in Tanzania include Mbagala, Temeke, Ukonga, Chanika, and Pugu in Dar es Salaam, along with residential areas in secondary cities like Mwanza, Mbeya, and Morogoro where demand from international buyers is very limited.

 Which neighborhoods have the highest house prices in Tanzania as of 2026?